Survivor Fellowship Program for Students

 - At least 18 years old;

 We recognize that deciding to share your lived experience with gun violence is a deeply personal choice and may not be right for everyone.
 Sharing your story is one of many ways someone can make a difference in the gun violence prevention movement.
-If you are new to sharing your story and would like to learn more about whether sharing in this context would be a good fit for you, we encourage folks to take this self assessment to determine your comfort level and visit our website Moments That Survive to read the stories of survivors in their own words.
+If you are new to sharing your story and would like to learn more about whether sharing in this context would be a good fit for you, we encourage you to take this self assessment to determine your comfort level and visit our website Moments That Survive to read the stories of survivors in their own words.

 What Are the Program Expectations?

-- Exit the program
+- Exit the program and earn the title of Student Fellow Alum.

 Summary of Program Expectations